How to Write Professional Email Signatures (With 20+ Examples)

-The specific content of any disclaimer text will vary according to where your emails are going and when.
+- The specific content of any disclaimer text will vary according to where your emails are going and when.

 You can gain valuable customer insight by adding simple 1-click feedback buttons to your professional email signature template.

 How do you use a survey in an email signature?

 Corporate certifications and company awards in professional email signatures often provide value, but they need to be managed and leveraged correctly.

 The same is also true if you win an industry award.
 It tells recipients that you are the best at what you do and that your industry has recognized you.

 Combining social media accounts with email signatures is a great way to get loads of new fans for free, improve the reach of your marketing campaigns, and increase your customers’ loyalty.
-Social media links are basically free marketing tools.

 How do professional email signatures and social media profiles work together?

 Email signatures have a strong situational element.
 A recipient is already thinking about your company when reading your email.
-This means they can probably spare a few minutes to take a look at your social media profiles once they’re done.
+This means they can probably spare a few minutes to look at your social media profiles once they’re done.

-Marketing Manager email signature
+Marketing Manager email signature example

-This email signature example doesn’t just promote the organization this Marketing Manager works for.
+This professional email signature example doesn’t just promote the organization this Marketing Manager works for.
 It also showcases her as an individual with a clear headshot photo and an appointment link to book a meeting with her.

-Marketing Executive email signature
+Marketing Executive email signature example

 As a marketing professional, your email signature should showcase strong, consistent branding and include links to other marketing channels.
 This email signature example includes social media icons that will help to increase the company’s follower base.

-Sales Manager email signature
+Sales Manager email signature example

 When working in sales, you want to provide as many avenues as possible for customers to do business with you.
 If you are running a special promotion, your email signature template is a great place to promote it to as wide an audience as possible.

-Head of Sales email signature
+Head of Sales email signature example

-It’s always good to put a face to a name particularly if you are the head of a department.
+It’s always good to put a face to a name, particularly if you are the head of a department.
 This email signature example puts the staff member front and center by using a professional headshot photo.

-CEO email signature
+CEO email signature example

-Founder email signature
+Founder email signature example

-Author email signature
+Author email signature example

-Software Developer email signature
+Software Developer email signature example